What is a Municipal Light Plant?

 Success Story: Hingham

-Hingham’s electricity will be 100% carbon free for the years 2017 and 2018.
+Hingham’s electricity was 100% carbon free for the years 2017 and 2018.
 They achieved this once green energy champion Roger Freeman was elected to the light board and was able to influence key decisions and policies on renewable energy.
 Roger says, “The action by HMLP to go 100% carbon free is a perfect example of the adage to Think Globally and Act Locally.
 Our small victory is a part of a larger movement to a carbon free energy system and evidence that we can make a difference.
 MCAN played an important role catalyzing change by convening activists from different MLP communities and creating a forum for us to collaborate and inspire one another.”

 The Hingham light board was originally skeptical about going 100%, so activists organized a public event with their light board advocate, and two experts as speakers.
 They then mobilized grassroots partner organizations in the area to contact the other light board members before a decisive meeting.
 The decision was swayed by their green light board member and the ability to appeal to the values of fighting climate change for future generations.
 Hingham was able to change their energy mix so quickly by retiring current RECs and purchasing New England RECs to cover the remaining percentage of the energy.
-More details here.